Sam Spence: Biography

-Remake

-In 2005, Spence's music was remade by the hip hop music group Da Riffs, which can be heard on several NFL Network shows and found in the soundtrack of the game Madden NFL 06.
-Along with the urban remakes, the original songs still play in the game's soundtrack.
-His music was also included in Madden NFL 07, Madden NFL 08, and Madden NFL 09, being remixed again by Da Riffs.

 Later appearances

 Spence's music has been performed live several times, with the composer conducting guest residencies with regional orchestras.
 On June 14, 2008, he guest conducted a medley of his NFL Films hits with the Golden State Pops Orchestra in San Pedro, California, as part of the orchestra's "Pops for Pops" concert.
 In November 2010, a concert devoted almost entirely to his football scores was staged in Green Bay, Wisconsin.
 An audience of nearly 1,000 turned out at the historic Meyer Theater downtown for a program that featured three local ensembles—The Civic Symphony of Green Bay, the University of Wisconsin–Green Bay Wind Ensemble, and a big band jazz ensemble—performing a wide range of Spence's football scores, from symphonic to jazz to pop.